Acrylics dry quickly, sometimes too quickly. When that happens there are ways to slow down their drying time and make your paint stay wet longer.

 - An airtight plastic container with a lid.
 It needs to be large enough to hold your paints.

-- The stronger paper towels like those you use to dry your hands at some places.
-(I used kitchen paper as couldn’t get they but it’s not ideal).
+- The stronger paper towels are like those you use to dry your hands in some places.
+(I used kitchen paper as couldn’t get them but it’s not ideal).

 You will need: